ggiamarchi/pxe-pilot/README.md

   config       PXE configuration commands host         Host commands

-Run 'pxepilot COMMAND --help' for more information on a command.
+Run 'pxe-pilot COMMAND --help' for more information on a command.
 ```

 Th following examples assume PXE Pilot server is listening on `localhost:3478`.
 If not,